-As leaders in the school, we need to bridge the gap between successful teaching in isolation and begin to work and learn as a school community.
-There are many difficulties with overcoming the sense of isolation, Covid-19 and impacts from the forced isolation is still one of the paramount challenges.
+There are many difficulties with overcoming isolation and social dysfunction that has permeated our society since the onset of Covid-19.
 We will work hard during the next few years to re-kindle authentic school and community connectedness.

-Note (Fostering human and social development with our students, staff, and community begins with fostering those relationships among the staff.
+Note\ (Fostering human and social development with our students, staff, and community begins with fostering those relationships among the staff.
 We will pace an emphasis on staff connections and healthy relationships)